-The event was organised to bring together urbanists, city planners, artists, researchers and academics, students, community organizers, politicians and activists.
+We organised the event in order to bring together urbanists, city planners, artists, researchers and academics, students, community organisers, politicians and activists.
 The main purpose of this specific event was to explore key aspects of the designing part of cultural planning.

 More than 50 participants form different countries in the Baltic Sea Region attended the two-day international Urban Lab.
 The participants were encouraged to come up with new ideas for process designs to develop more cooperative and experimental cities.